Standards Based Grading & Report Cards

 Adapted from O’Connor K (2002).
 How to Grade for Learning: Linking grades to standards (2nd ed.).
 Thousand Oaks, CA: Corwin Press. |

-What does my child need to do to achieve an Exceeds (EX)?
+What does my child need to do to achieve “Meeting Standards A(4)”?

-- It is important to understand that an EX in standards-based grading is not the same as earning an “A” in the traditional system.
+- It is important to understand that Meeting Standards A(4) in standards-based grading is not the same as earning 90-100% in a traditional system.
+It is a 4 in a 4-point scale, rubric based system.

-- Some students may find this aspect of standards-based grading more challenging since “going above and beyond the minimum standard” may take extra effort and persistence.
+- Some students may find this aspect of standards-based grading more challenging as this may take extra effort and persistence.

-If my child does everything that is asked of her/him/them, why doesn’t she/he/them get an EX (Exceeding) or ME (Meeting)?
+If my child does everything that is asked of them, why don’t they get a Meeting Standards A (4)?

 - In a Standards-Based Grading system, a student’s grade depends on showing mastery of the standards.
-Completing the assigned work is important to a student’s learning, but assignments will be graded based on what a student is able to show what they know.
+Completing the assigned work is important to a student’s learning, but assignments will be graded based on what a student is able to show that they know..

 - Grades determined in our standards-based grading system more accurately show what students know and can do.

-- If a student completes all assigned work but is unable to demonstrate mastery of the content knowledge, the student will not receive an EX or ME.
-They may receive PR (Progressing) if they are growing towards grade level proficiency in the skill or BE (Beginning) if they are working on acquiring the foundational skills that will help students grow towards the skill.
+- If a student completes all assigned work but is unable to demonstrate mastery of the content knowledge, the student will not receive a Meeting Standards A(4).
+They may receive Approaching Standard B(3) if they are almost at grade level proficiency, a Partially Meeting Standard C(2), if they are still growing towards grade level proficiency in the skill or Beginning D(1) if they are working on acquiring the foundational skills that will help students grow towards the skill.

-What is the difference between a BE, IE and a blank grade?
+What is the difference between a Beginning 1(D), Missing/Not There Yet F(0), and a blank grade?

 - A blank or empty cell on the report card indicates that a standard is not assessed that quarter.
 There is no action that needs to be taken on the part of the student.
 With multiple standards throughout the year, not all are assessed each quarter.

-Why did my students grade shift from ME (Meeting) to PR (Progressing) in trimester 2?
+Why did my students grade shift from A(4) to B(3) in trimester 2?

 Standards based grades are meant to report a student's ability to know and do what academic standards require of them at their grade level.
 As District 65 built our standards based report card, we committed to reporting progress on the standard at the end of each term.